GSA/digitalgov.gov/content/events/2020/09/2020-09-17-uswds-monthly-call-september-2020.md

 ---
 title: USWDS Monthly Call - September 2020
-deck: Join U.S. Web Design System Product Lead, Dan Williams, as we talk about the design system and answer your questions.
+deck: Join U.S. Web Design System Product Lead, Dan Williams, as we talk about the three new components for the design system.
-summary: Join U.S. Web Design System Product Lead, Dan Williams, as we talk about the design system and answer your questions.
+summary: Join U.S. Web Design System Product Lead, Dan Williams, as we talk about the three new components for the design system.
 host: U.S. Web Design System
 event_organizer: Digital.gov
 registration_url: https://www.eventbrite.com/e/uswds-september-2020-monthly-call-tickets-114599339710